tataratat/splinepy/docs/markdown/spline_plotting.md

 vedo.settings.default_backend = "k3d"
 ```

 After this most functionality of the normal plotting should be available to you.
-Please write a detailed Issue if you find something that you can plot in a script but not in a notebook.
+Please write an issue if you find something that you can plot in a script but not in a notebook.
+There is one known issue regarding number of Line objects that we can plot (limited to 200 from `vedo`).
+We are working on a solution, but meanwhile, plotting curves is limited to resolutions of 201; for 2D/3D splines you can turn off `knots` in `show_options`.
 An example is provided in the folder `examples/ipynb`.